The Complete Guide To Your Square Checking Account, & Instant Transfer Options

 If you swipe the transaction before 5 PM Pacific time (8 PM Eastern), your funds will be transferred over to your bank account the next business day.
 If you swipe a transaction after that cut-off time, you’ll have your funds in 2 business days.
 The standard Square deposit schedule doesn’t allow for deposits on weekends or holidays.

-Option 2: Square Instant Deposit
+Option 2: Square Instant Transfer

 Some new sellers start with a limit of one instant transfer per day up to $500 or one same-day transfer of up to $10,000.
 As you run and grow your business with Square, a higher daily transfer amount may become available.

-Option 3: Square Same-Day Deposits
+Option 3: Square Same-Day Transfers

-Same-day deposits are nearly identical to Square’s Instant Transfer feature.
+Same-day transfers are nearly identical to Square’s Instant Transfer feature.
 It comes with the same notice that some may have limits, and you may start out with a smaller transfer amount per day and work your way up.

 The only stipulation is that you have to have a minimum of $1 after Square’s fees for same-day deposits are deducted.
 Square’s fees for same-day deposits are 1.5% of the transfer balance, the same as an instant transfer.
 You also can’t transfer more than $10K with same-day deposits, but if your daily balance is greater than that, you’ll get multiple transfers from Square.
 However, if an individual payment is greater than $10K the payment is sent the next business day and is available at their standard payout time — one to two business days.